saarah-g/saarah-g.github.io/README.md

 These control the main content of your website, and are found inside the `_projects`, `_posts` and `_pages` folders.

 Take a look at the demo content inside each folder for full descriptions on what you can do inside these, and to use as a template for your own content.

----

-## Any questions?

-If you have any questions or feedback about the theme, don't hesitate to reach out to hello@jekyllthemes.io for 1-to-1 support direct from the developers!

-🤘